uEdition/uEdition/docs/en/user/installation.md

 The easiest way to install both Copier and Hatch is via [pipx](https://pypa.github.io/pipx/), which you can [install from here](https://pypa.github.io/pipx/installation/).
-When you have pipx installed, then on the commandline run the following command to install Copier:
+When you have pipx installed, then on the commandline run the following command to install Copier and Hatch:

 :::{code} console
 $ pipx install copier